ioBroker/ioBroker.vis/README.md

 npm run install-monorepo
 ```

-5. to start the editor in the browser please execute the following command
+5. to start the editor in the browser please execute the following command.
+An already separately running iobroker server instance must be available on port 8082.

 ```
 npm run start